Liquidation of Oil Prospecting Wells

 The greatest hazard is presented by the wells in the state of emergency where liberation of gases including hydrogen sulfide and other petroleum products is observed.

-Some productive wells are also unsafe, especially those under pressure and conserved in anticipation of further extraction; conservation period for such wells has expired long ago (exceeds 15-20 years).
-In many of such wells, boring casing is worn out due to exposure to corrosive agents and at any moment the wells can cause immense emergency damaging of the environment.
+Some productive wells are also unsafe, especially those being under pressure and conserved in anticipation of further extraction, the conservation period of which has expired long ago (exceeds 15-20 years).
+In many of such wells boring casing is worn out due to exposure to corrosive agents and at any moment the wells can cause immense emergency damaging of the environment.
 A special danger is presented by the wells in the area of the Caspian Sea flooding.
-In the past prospecting and development of oil fields at the shore of the Caspian Sea were performed without due consideration of the possibilities for inundation and underfooding with sea waters.
 Conservation and abandonment of oil field facilities and some oil wells were performed without due isolation from the impact of the corrosive sea water and glacial processes.
-At present, the technical condition of previously conserved wells requires their liquidation.
+At present, the technical condition of previously conserved wells requires their liquidation [1-9].

 According to available data, there are at present 38 oil fields and 39 oil-and-gas structures in the zone of flooding caused by the Caspian Sea; among them 9 oil fields and 15 structures are located in Mangystau oblast (according to information presented by Mangystau Territorial Oblast Department of Environmental Protection and Mangystau Oblast Authorities for Environmental Resources and Nature Use Regulation).